EtienneMD/Alexa-Ecovacs/README.md

 * Alexa, ask my vacuum to stop.
 * Alexa, ask my vacuum to go back to its charger.
 * Alexa, tell my vacuum it needs to be emptied.
+* Alexa, ask my vacuum how much battery it has.

 # Installation